bencompton/framework7-react/README.md

 ```

 Official docs are coming soon.
-For now, check out the [kitchen sink](https://github.com/bencompton/framework7-react/tree/master/kitchen-sink) for an example of how to consume Framework7 React.
+For now, check out the [kitchen sink code](https://github.com/bencompton/framework7-react/tree/master/kitchen-sink) for an example of how to consume Framework7 React.

 ## Usage with Redux